REQUEST COURSE INFORMATION

 - Identify typical diseases and irregularities related to cardiology, dermatology, endocrinology, gastroenterology, neurology, oncology, and orthopedics.

-- Relate the responsibility of the Medical Assistant in examinations and treatments performed in the medical specialties of allergy, cardiology, dermatology, endocrinology, gastroenterology, neurology, oncology, and orthopedics.
+- Relate the responsibility of the Medical Assisting in examiNations and treatments performed in the medical specialties of allergy, cardiology, dermatology, endocrinology, gastroenterology, neurology, oncology, and orthopedics.

-- Summarize the Medical Assistant's responsibilities in vision examinations and procedures carried out in a medical office.
+- Summarize the Medical Assisting's responsibilities in vision examiNations and procedures carried out in a medical office.

 - Discuss different eye disorders encountered in a medical office.

 - Identify ophthalmic assessments carried out in the physician's office.

 - Describe the Medical Assisting's function in otology.

 - Describe diseases of the ear encountered in the medical office.

 - Recall different hearing along with additional diagnostic ear exams.